-Ordnance Survey Limited is the parent company of Ordnance Survey International Services Limited and Ordnance Survey Leisure Limited (Group) whose activities form part of its supply chain or business.
-The Group has over 1000 employees worldwide.
-Ordnance Survey International Services Ltd has branch offices in Singapore and Bahrain, the latter is in the process of being closed.
-It has a Dubai Free Zone Limited Liability Company (Ordnance Survey International Services FZ-LLC) which has a branch office in Dubai.
-Ordnance Survey Limited recognises two Trade Unions and has formalised agreements regarding negotiation, collaboration and consultation.
+OS is the parent company of Ordnance Survey International Services Limited (OSIS) and Ordnance Survey Leisure Limited (OSL) (together the Group) whose activities form part of its supply chain or business.
+The Group has over 1,250 employees worldwide.
+OSIS has branch offices in Singapore and has a Dubai Free Zone Limited Liability Company (Ordnance Survey International Services FZ-LLC) which has a branch office in Dubai.

+OS recognises two Trade Unions and has formalised agreements regarding negotiation, collaboration, and consultation.

-The Group has a global annual turnover of approximately £161.7 million.
+As at 31 March 2021 the Group has a global annual turnover of approximately £173.3 million.

-As such, Ordnance Survey Limited has an extensive supply chain and we procure goods and services in excess of £70 million per year.
+OS has an extensive supply chain and procures goods and services more than £70 million per year.
 We work with a wide range of different suppliers, subcontractors and partners each of which will have their own subcontractors, affiliates and associate entities.
-Ordnance Survey Limited therefore is connected to multiple entities through numerous contractual relationships across many countries (for instance India, USA and mainland Europe).
+OS therefore is connected to multiple entities through numerous contractual relationships across many countries (including India, USA, mainland Europe, the Middle East and Africa).

-OUR POLICIES:
+OUR POLICIES

-We operate a number of internal and external policies to ensure that we are conducting business in an ethical and transparent manner.
+We operate internal and external policies to ensure we are conducting business in an ethical and transparent manner.
 These include: